 This is the personal website of myself, Manuel Bärenz.
 You will find information about all sorts of things I do on these pages.
 I speak German, English and a bit of Spanish.
 Currently, I live in Berlin.

-I work for sonnen eServices GmbH as software developer, on optimization algorithms, simulation and data analysis in the Algorithms & Research team of sonnen's virtual power plant.
+I work for sonnen eServices GmbH as senior software engineer, on optimization algorithms, simulation and data analysis in the Algorithms & Research team of sonnen's virtual power plant.

 You can find my current CV here.

 My main interests are functional, type-driven, reactive programming.
 I love type theory, especially when involving dependent types, session types, and effect systems.
 My main languages are Haskell, Nix, Idris and Agda, but I've picked up a lot of Rust and Elixir on work as well.
 I taught Haskell at University Bamberg.
 I've published on Functional Reactive programming (FRP), and still work and contribute in that area.
 Some hobby projects include Bayesian reasoning, verification of reactive programs with side effects, parser combinators, monad transformers, and toy languages.
 (I used to program in Python, Perl, CoffeeScript/NodeJS, C++, PHP and Delphi, but I wouldn't touch any of these again.)

 I also gave a small talk about arrows and profunctors at Regensburg Haskell Meetup: Arrows, Monads, Profunctors, Categories, Applicatives, and everything else.

 I studied physics and maths.
 I'm interested in quantum gravity and differential topology, and worked in this field as a PostDoc, using category theory and topological quantum field theory.